Unbraiding the Bounce: Superluminality around the Corner: Introduction and discussion

 Thus it is impossible to avoid this type of superluminality by modifying functions $k\left(\phi\right)$ and $q\left(\phi\right)$ in the Lagrangian outside of the needed field range.
 In order to attempt escaping superluminality one has to modify either the desired evolution $H\left(t\right)$ or the structure of the theory or both.

 Other interesting findings include the following.
-The \emph{IS-bounce} is a separatrix, (\ref{fig:Trajectories}).
+The \emph{IS-bounce} is a separatrix, see Fig. (\ref{fig:PhaseSpace}).
 This solution goes through the singularity of the equation of motion, similarly to the singular trajectories found in \cite{Vikman:2004dc}.
-For the second choice of the parameters used in \cite{Ijjas:2016tpn} we could not reproduce their Fig. 3.
-It seems that below Fig. 3 of \cite{Ijjas:2016tpn} there is somewhere a typo in the values of parameters. \\
+For the second choice of the parameters used in \cite{Ijjas:2016tpn} to obtain their Fig. 3, we could not reproduce the IS claims.
+It seems that below Fig. 3 from \cite{Ijjas:2016tpn} there is a typo somewhere either in the set of parameters or in the form of the functions. \\

 To conclude, we think it is interesting to understand the consequences of the possible bounces in the early universe.
 Though, so far, this nonstandard option for the early universe seems to be inseparable from superluminality and a nonstandard UV-completion with \emph{classicalization} as the only current candidate for the latter.